Last reviewed on 27th August 2023 by Martin Alexander (Mortgage Advisor)

 Some lenders will have strict regulations in place where they will decline a great applicant, simply because of a recent missed payment.
 Going on to then appeal the decision, as the missed payment was a simple error, can be further frustrating and time-consuming.
 Delays in your mortgage offer can even result in estate agents accepting a different offer on a property.

 We like to make things simple, no matter how bad you think your financial situation is.
 There are lenders more than willing to consider a mortgage after late payments.
-Going to the right lender in the first instance can save you time, money and can secure you the perfect home.
+Going to the right lender in the first instance can save you time and money and help you secure the home you want.

 Are late payments the same as arrears?

 Arrears are where payments fall behind consecutively.
-For example, your due date is the first of each month and you have missed the last three months.
+For example, your due date is the first of each month but you’ve missed the last three months.
 This would mean that you’re now three months in arrears.
-Arrears are likely to be registered on your credit file and could affect your credit rating further.
+Arrears are likely to be registered as defaults on your credit file and could affect your credit rating further.

-The type of late payment probably has the biggest influence when lenders assess your mortgage application.
-If you’ve missed a payment date, it will fall into one of two categories, unsecured or secured.
+The type of late payment you have has the biggest influence on your mortgage application.
+If you’ve missed a payment, it will fall into one of two categories, unsecured or secured.